The Aegis Dynamics Avenger Review

 If you haven’t signed up for Star Citizen yet, make sure you read our article for new players before you do.

 I love the Avenger!
 This is what I first started flying in and I can’t help but smile when I see one.
 I started with a Stalker doing some bounty hunting…until I figured out that smuggling was less dangerous and paid more.
-Then I swapped out the Stalker mod for the Titan mod and I couldn’t have been more happy.
+Then I swapped out the Stalker mod for the Titan mod and I couldn’t have been happier.

 Avengers are common in the ‘verse so they don’t draw much attention and they let you get into small jump points so you can get places way faster than bigger ships.
 This lets you snipe work out from under people by intercepting their comms and simply delivering what’s needed before they can get there.
 You can also swing in and pick up a bounty before them!